Ixcatl/fables_novasophonia/docs/catalog/paths.rst

 Rank 1
 ~~~~~~
 | **Frenzy**
 | After the Wastrel makes an attack, and the target defends, they may choose to reroll a number of failures up to twice their Wastrel rank.
 If they do, a d6 is rolled.
-If the result is less than the Wastrel's current Vitality, they suffer 2 :term:`true damage`.
+If the result is less than the Wastrel's current Vitality, they suffer 2 :term:`true damage <damage type: true>`.

 Rank 2
 ~~~~~~